stfc/cloud-docker-images/cloud-chatops/INSTALL.md

   ```

 #### Running from source:
-You will need to have the following folder structure for the config and secrets to be accessible:
+You need to have the following folder structure for the config and secrets to be accessible:

 ```markdown
 $HOME/dev_cloud_chatops